sravyaamiri/javaScriptEssentialTraning/README.md

 # javaScriptEssentialTraning
-From linkedin learning by Morten Rand
+From linkedin learning by Morten Rand-Hendriksen